Ensuring ADA Compliance For Employers

 Taking steps now to ensure your company is ADA compliant is your best move to head off potential litigation in the years to come.
 Here are just some of the services Ayesha provides New Jersey businesses:

 - Setting up systems for when an employee must go on medical leave or is requesting a disability accommodation.

 - Writing a company handbook explaining everyone’s rights and obligations under the ADA.

 - Creating policies for dealing with an employee complaint of noncompliance.

-We understand that you are busy running your small business.
-We will answer your questions clearly and honestly, and work closely with you to ensure ADA compliance as efficiently as possible.
+She understands that you are busy running your small business.
+She will answer your questions clearly and honestly, and work closely with you to ensure ADA compliance as efficiently as possible.

 What Are “Reasonable Accommodations?”